1860 - 1982 20c Great Americans: Ralph Bunche

 In his youth, Bunche and his family moved around a bit, spending time in Toledo, Ohio; Albuquerque, New Mexico; and Los Angeles, California.
 He was a bright student, a member of the debate team, and the valedictorian of his high school class.

-Bunche went on to attend the University of California, Los Angeles, where he again graduated as valedictorian.
-From there, he went on to Harvard, where he earned his doctorate in political science.
+Bunche attended the University of California, Los Angeles, where he again graduated as valedictorian.
+From there, he went on to Harvard and earned his doctorate in political science.
 Bunche was the first African American to earn a PhD in political science at an American college.
 While he was still earning his doctorate, Bunche began teaching political science at Howard University.
 He then published his first book, World View of Race, in 1936.

-While serving in the Department of State, Bunche was a delegate or an advisor to nine international conferences in just four years.
-In 1944, he joined in the early planning for the United Nations Conference in San Francisco.
-Bunche was also an adviser to the US delegation for the Charter Conference.
-Bunch, along with Eleanor Roosevelt, is considered a major force in the adoption of the Universal Declaration of Human Rights.
-In 1946, he became director of the division of trusteeships in the Secretariat.
-And from 1955 to 1971, Bunche served as undersecretary of the UN.
+While serving in the Department of State, Bunche was a delegate or advisor to nine international conferences in just four years.
+In 1944, he joined the early planning for the United Nations Conference on International Organization in San Francisco.
+During the same conference, Bunche was an adviser to the US delegation.
+Bunche, along with Eleanor Roosevelt, is considered a major force in the adoption of the Universal Declaration of Human Rights.
+In 1946, he became director of the UN Department of Trusteeship.
+From 1955 to 1971, Bunche served as under-secretary of the UN.

 In 1947, Bunche joined in the negotiations to end the Arab-Israeli conflict in Palestine.
 He was part of the UN Special Committee on Palestine and traveled to the Middle East to mediate the discussions.
 When the chief mediator was assassinated, Bunche replaced him and helped negotiate an armistice, reportedly over playing pool with the Israeli representative.
 For his service, Bunche was awarded the Nobel Peace Prize in 1950, making him the first African American ever to receive this illustrious award.

-Bunche was also an active supporter of the Civil Rights Movement.
-He wrote articles and delivered speeches in support.
-He also attended the March on Washington and the Selma march.
+Bunche was also an active supporter of the civil rights movement.
+He wrote articles, delivered speeches in support, and attended the March on Washington and the Selma March.